drakumus/DigitalOceanDropletTerraform/README.md

 Terraform for a project server on Digital Ocean.
 Brings up an instance of terraform and creates a mobaxterm session file to allow for connection via ssh by simply double clicking.

-# *.auto.terraform files not included
+# *.auto.terraform file not included

 **do_token** = string api token from digital ocean see - https://cloud.digitalocean.com/account/api/